a) Personal data

 f) Right to data portability

 Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
-He or she shall have the right to transmit the data to another controller without hindrance from the controller to which the personal data has been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+He or she shall have the right to transmit the data to another controller without hindrance from the controller to which the personal data has been provided, as long as the processing is based on consent or a business contract.

 In order to assert the right to data portability, the data subject may at any time contact any employee of Designplan Lighting.